nicholaswmin/mine/README.md

 >
 > *cascading-failures* are the most serious failure types (not modes) in distributed systems because they
 > are guaranteed to result in *catastrophic failure* (failure from which recovery is impossible).
+> It's like a domino-effect, which is much easier to picture.

 ### 2-phase Commit Protocol